-Vikram Shroff and Neha Sinha Nishith Desai Associates
+Neha Sinha, Vikram Shroff and Ajay Singh Solanki Nishith Desai Associates global.practicallaw.com/3-503-4828

-www.practicallaw.com/3-503-4828

 EMPLOYEE PARTICIPATION

 1. Is it common for employees to be offered participation in an employee share plan?

 Information technology companies started the trend of offering share options to employees in India.
 In the last several years, the trend has extended to several other sectors including telecommunications, financial services, outsourcing, pharmaceutical and retail sectors.
 However, traditional sectors, such as manufacturing, are yet to see share option grants to employees.